Advice > Software engineering

 1. Own the process

-Before you get down to the nitty-gritty of coding practice, it’s worth doing some quick reading to understand what kind of hoops you’re going to be jumping through.
+Before you get down to the nitty-gritty of coding practice, it’s worth doing some quick reading to understand what kind of hoops you’ll be jumping through.

 1.1 What is a coding interview like?

-Coding interviews at top tech companies tend to last around 45 minutes.
+Coding interviews at FAANG companies tend to last around 45 minutes.

 You'll probably be asked to code in a specific app that the company uses for coding interviews.
-If you're in person, you'll be given a laptop to do this on.
+If it's an in-person interview, you'll be given a laptop to do this on.
 It's now quite rare for candidates to have to write code on a whiteboard, as used to be common at Google, Facebook, etc.

 However, don't be fooled into thinking that your interview will be similar to solving problems on platforms like Leetcode.
 One of the most important aspects of a coding interview is collaboration, and so ideally it should feel like a conversation.
 You’ll be expected to talk through your solution with your interviewer and include them in your thought process.